 Welcome to Year 1!

-Green Class - Mrs Brown, Mrs Budworth, Mrs West and Mrs Harries
+Orange Class - Mrs Budworth, Mrs Brown, Mrs Cooper and Miss Fuller

 Please don't forget to check our weekly newsletter that will be sent directly to your email as well as being saved on this page.
 This will include updated information about what are doing in school, activities you can try at home and important dates.